Sorenon/Action-System/docs/README.md

 - Entirely polling based
 - Undefined behaviour between runtimes
 - Input is a small part of a much larger specification
+- Applications cannot have their own rebinding menus

 #### Preventing these issues in SuInput
 SuInput intends to circumvent these flaws with strict key design philosophies: